Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Methods

-The second loss term is a multi-class version of the generalized Dice loss function~\cite{milletari2016v},
+The second loss term is a multi-class version of the generalized Dice loss function~\cite{milletari2016v}

-which measures each label's segmentation accuracy similar to the Dice coefficient.
-Dice loss uses the prediction probability (e.g. softmax of logits) instead of the classification result and ranges from zero to one, with zero corresponding to the most accurate result.
-In comparison to the Dice coefficient, the argument of the maxima is omitted in order to make the function differentiable, and we added a small constant ($\epsilon$) for numerical stability.
+that measures each label's segmentation accuracy similar to the Dice coefficient.
+Dice loss uses the prediction probability (e.g., softmax of logits) instead of the classification result and ranges from zero to one, with zero corresponding to the most accurate result.
+We add a small constant ($\epsilon$) for numerical stability.
+These segmentation loss functions are used widely in the field~\cite{milletari2016v,litjens2017survey}.